KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 - Initiates Pokemon battle with trainers
 - Players will use Pokemons in their parties
-- Pokemon levels are set to 50 for both players and trainers
+- Pokemon levels are set to 100 for both players and trainers

 ```
-/trainerbattleflat radicalred <trainer>
+/trainerbattleflat radicalred:<trainer>
-/trainerbattleflat inclementemerald <trainer>
+/trainerbattleflat inclementemerald:<trainer>
-/trainerbattleflat custom <trainer>
+/trainerbattleflat custom:<trainer>
 /trainerbattleflat random
 ```